Diva-jaw/Frontend-/README.md

-....It is Ruhil Future Technologies website../// Latest push Divyanshh
+....It is Ruhil Future Technologies website../// Latest push Divyansh ..

-..